BorgwardtLab/fMRI_Cubical_Persistence/README.md

 `ephemeral/scripts/calculate_summary_statistics.sh` shows how to perform this calculation provided the raw data are available.

+## Embedding experiment

+To reproduce Figure 3a, 3b, 3c, and 3d, please run the following
+commands:

+    # For `baseline-tt`:
+    python embed_baseline_autocorrelation.py ../results/baseline_autocorrelation/brainmask/*.npz

+    # For `baseline-pp`:
+    python embed_baseline_autocorrelation.py ../results/baseline_autocorrelation_parcellated/brainmask/*.npz

+    # For the topological summary statistics; notice that
+    # 'total_persistence_p1' is the same as the 1-norm we
+    # we used in the paper.
+    python embed_summary_statistics.py  -s 'total_persistence_p1' ../results/summary_statistics/brainmask.json
+    python embed_summary_statistics.py  -s 'infinity_norm_p1' ../results/summary_statistics/brainmask.json

+You can also calculate these embeddings for *other* masks, such as `occipitalmask` or `xormask`.
+We have provided the necessary files for this, but did *not* discuss them in the paper so far for space reasons.

 ## Age prediction experiment

 To run the calculations, call the `predict_age.py` script on different